aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/finetune_hftrainer.rst

    source ~/aws_neuron_venv_pytorch/bin/activate

-First we install recent version of HF transformers and SKLearn packages in your environment.
+First we install recent version of HF transformers, scikit-learn and evaluate packages in our environment.
 In this example, we chose version 4.15.0:

 .. code:: bash

-    pip install -U transformers==4.15.0 datasets scikit-learn
+    pip install -U transformers==4.15.0 datasets evaluate scikit-learn

 Next we download the transformers source, checking out the tag that matches the installed version: